utap2/utap2/docs/rst/installation.rst

 ============

-The application can be installed on a Linux server that supports cluster commands like qsub (pbs cluster), or bsub (lsf cluster). cluster should be optional.
+The application should be installed on a Linux server.

-Note: The application was tested only on lsf cluster.
+If the server supports LSF or PBS cluster, it is recommended to run UTAP pipelines on the cluster in order to improve computational efficiency.
+Otherwise, if the server does not support LSF or PBS cluster, the UTAP pipelines will need to be executed locally.

 The host server and/or each compute node in the relevant queue(s) requires ~40GB of RAM memory and ~25 GB available in temp folder (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters file below).

 The server requires the following:

-*Singularity version > 3.10.4
+Singularity version > 3.10.4

 A user defined as “USER” (see below)  with “Fakeroot” privileges is required for building singularity image with singularity definition file, if you can’t acquire fakeroot privileges, an installation using sandbox container is possible, please see the bellow section “UTAP sandbox installation”.

-“USER” must have full permissions to HOST_MOUNT folder (see below) and to singularity commands.
+The “USER” must have full permissions to HOST_MOUNT folder (see below) and to singularity commands.

-If the application is run on cluster, the user is also required to have permissions to run cluster command and a .ssh folder in its home directory which can be created with the command: ssh-keygen -t rsa
+If the application is run on cluster, the user is also required to have permissions to run cluster command

 The "USER" should then do the following: